amo-tech-ai/amoaico/docs/10-prd-ai-brief-wizard.md

 ## 6. Real-World Use Cases

 1.  **Startup Founder Seeking Funding:** A founder with a live landing page needs a structured project scope to show potential investors.
 She uses the AI Brief Wizard, pastes her website URL, and in 90 seconds receives a downloadable brief outlining key deliverables, goals, and budget, which she includes in her pitch.
 2.  **Marketing Manager Scoping a Project:** A manager at an established company is tasked with building an internal AI-powered tool.
 He uses the wizard to generate an initial brief.
-He then uses the "Edit" and "Share" features (Phase 2) to collaborate with his team and get internal buy-in before formally submitting it to AMO AI.
+He then uses the "Edit" and "Share" features (Phase 2) to collaborate with his team and get internal buy-in before formally submitting it to Sunai.

 ---